-Responsibilities of Management and Those Charged with Governance for the Financial Statements
+Responsibilities of Management for the Financial Statements

 Management is responsible for the preparation of the financial statements in accordance with the provisions of the management agreement between the City and Hilton Canada Co. dated June 1, 1984 with an amendment dated September 4, 2014, and for such internal control as management determines is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error.